nidhisha-shetty/telegram-bot/README.md

 Created a telegram bot that sends me a reminder to solve a leetcode problem daily

 ## Requirements
-1. A telegram goup and chat id
+1. A telegram group and chat id
 2. A telegram bot

 ### Steps to create a telegram bot